openspending/community.openspending.org/resources/osi/expert-grup.md

 members of the organising team took part in the [Balkan Budget Workshop](http://openspending.org/blog/2012/11/26/Sarajevo-Workshop-Writeup.html) organised by the OpenSpending team.

+> “It was really helpful to learn about data formats.
+It is the equivalent
+> of a data literacy 101 class.” - <strong> Victoria Vlad </strong>

 ![BudgetStoriesImg](http://www.budgetstories.md/wp-content/uploads/cit-ne-costa-parlamentul.jpg)

+## About the team

-About the team: The core BudgetStories.md team at the Expert-Grup consists of 3 core staff members: the project director, one project communication and analytical expert, with one additional analytic expert as support.
+The core BudgetStories.md team at the Expert-Grup consists of 3 core staff members: the project director, one project communication and analytical expert, with one additional analytic expert as support.
 The implementation was made with an external web design